 A New Approach For Better Outcomes

 The story begins with a couple mares – 6 year old Kabuki and 18 year old Dove.
-Both, ‘feral’ mares in very poor body condition – both born on the mountain, both never really handled, never haltered, never trailered or kept in a barn.
-Completely untouchable and unapproachable, Dove wouldn’t even eat feed from a bucket, therefore unable to be dewormed.
+Both feral mares in very poor body condition – both born on the mountain, both never really handled, never haltered, never trailered or kept in a barn.
+Completely untouchable and unapproachable, Dove wouldn’t even eat feed from a bucket, therefore we could not dewormed her.
 In fact, she had to be sedated by a veterinarian just to catch and load.
 She had lost this year’s foal earlier in the spring and her body condition seemed to be improving at first, but with winter coming on we felt her chances of survival were slim, and therefore with ACO permission she was removed in September.
 Within 3 days she gave up.

 Losing two mares within a month made us take a step back, ask ourselves a lot of questions and rethink how we rescue future malnourished mares.
 Losing one is always hard – but two within a short timeframe was really difficult.
 It seems like a catch-22 situation - If we remove her and she dies what have we accomplished?
 If we leave her and she doesn’t make it, we haven’t done our job…